-You might have noticed a text description on an unloaded image.
+You might have noticed a text description of an uploaded image.
 That text is ALT tag.

 ALT tag means alternative tag.
 ALT tag was originally introduced for the special browsers of visually impaired users.
 As they can’t see the image, they need a text description to understand what the image is about.

 ALT tag also helps Search Engine bots to understand an image.
-Search Engine bots can’t see and they need a clue to understand the image.
+Search Engine bots can’t see and they need a clue to understanding the image.

 All you need to do is, add proper alt tags to your images.
 The other thing that matters for SEO is Title tag.
 But it is less important then ALT tag.